Hole 1 Par 4 + Handicap 9

 Large bunkers highlight this fantastic dogleg left.
 Play down the right side of the fairway and then approach this small, three-tiered green carefully.
 Long will never hurt you here.

 The creek that splits the entire length of this par 5 will be a prominent feature as you near the green.
-Don't be fooled by what appears to be a couple of greenside bunkers.
-They are set well back form the smallest green on the Champions layout.
+Don't be fooled by what appers to be a couple of greenside bunkers. they are set well back from the smallest green on the Champion's layout.

 Play down the center of the fairway framed by two large bunkers.
 The second shot is to a large green which suggests favoring the left side.